Richard Venezky, Ph.D

 Dr. Richard Venezky: To me it was a complex pattern recognition problem.
 There are many patterns at different levels of analysis, some with many exceptions.
 Some of them interacted, some of them interfered with each other, but somewhere along the line it could all be sorted out.
 And the marginal mess that wouldn’t fit anywhere led to nice narratives about the history of words.

-David Boulton: So I think we’ve also covered, implicitly in the last question, what most interests you about orthography because it’s part of the story of how you got there.
-Is there anything you’d add to that particular question, what interests you most now that you’ve arrived in this space?
+David Boulton: So I think we’ve also covered, implicitly in the last question.
+What most interests you about orthography, because it’s part of the story of how you got there.
+Is there anything you’d add to that particular question.
+What interests you most now that you’ve arrived in this space?

 Orthography is Like a Big City:

 Dr. Richard Venezky: I look at English orthography perhaps as a tourist might look at a beautiful big city like Paris.
 Here’s a city laid out with Baron Haussmann’s wide avenues converging on a circle at the Arch de Triomphe.
 But then there are a multitude of side streets and dead end alleys and other patterns that intersect, interrupt, and occasionally complement.
 And I see the same thing in the orthography.
 In the same way the orthography has old and new.
-We have all these new spelling patterns for words like inputted and formatted.
-We use letter names like x-ray in words.
-At the same time we have good old Anglo-Saxon words like cow and sheep and raven and French borrowings in the same way that Paris has the newly remodeled Pompidou Center, the Foundation Cartier, other examples of modern and post-modern architecture along with the older parts of the city.
+We have all these new spelling patterns for words like ‘inputted’ and ‘formatted’.
+We use letter names like ‘x-ray’ in words.
+At the same time we have good old Anglo-Saxon words like cow and sheep and raven; and French borrowings in the same way that Paris has the newly remodeled Pompidou Center, the Foundation Cartier, other examples of modern and post-modern architecture along with the older parts of the city.

 David Boulton: Somewhat analogous to the human brain of these layers that grew on top of one another without necessarily having this integrated unfoldment.